agentsystems/agentsystems/README.md

 - Switch from OpenAI to Anthropic to Ollama through configuration
 - Run the same agent with different models and providers
 - Reduce vendor lock-in at the agent level

-This is the "write once, run anywhere" moment for AI agents.

 ## How It Works